SumoLogic/sumologic-documentation/docs/manage/connections-and-integrations/webhook-connections/webhook-connection-microsoft-teams.md

 In Sumo Logic, Scheduled Searches and Monitors send alerts to other tools via webhook connections.
 To send alerts from Sumo Logic to Microsoft Teams:

 1. [Create a Microsoft Teams Connection](#create-a-microsoft-teams-connection).
-1. Use the Webhook Connection as the Alert Type in a [Scheduled Search](schedule-searches-webhook-connections.md) or the Connection Type in a [Monitor] (../../../Visualizations-and-Alerts/Alerts/Monitors.md "Monitors").
+1. Use the Webhook Connection as the Alert Type in a [Scheduled Search](schedule-searches-webhook-connections.md) or the Connection Type in a [Monitor](/docs/alerts/monitors).

 ## Create a Microsoft Teams Connection

 :::note
-You need the **Manage connections** [role capability] (../../Users-and-Roles/Manage-Roles/05-Role-Capabilities.md "Role Capabilities") to create webhook connections.
+You need the **Manage connections** [role capability](../../users-and-roles/roles/role-capabilities.md) to create webhook connections.
 :::

 This section demonstrates how to create a webhook connection from Sumo Logic to Microsoft Teams.